 Manicurists and pedicurists, also referred to as nail technicians, are personal appearance workers who specialize in procedures that enhance the fingernails and toenails of their clients.
-They trim, file, and polish nails and apply fingernail extensions.
-Because nail extensions and creative polish designs have become extremely popular for women of all ages, the demand for skilled nail technicians with specialized training is rising rapidly.
+They trim, file and polish nails and apply fingernail extensions.
+Nail extensions and creative polish designs have become popular for women of all ages, and, as the Bureau of Labor Statistics (BLS) states, the demand for skilled nail technicians is rising.

 To pursue a career as a manicurist and pedicurist, individuals typically need to complete a state-approved nail technician or cosmetology program, according to the BLS.

 Prospective nail technicians must fulfill licensing in addition to educational requirements.
 Licensing requirements vary by state, but applicants must usually be at least 16 years old and have a high school diploma or equivalent.
 To earn a license, candidates must pass a written and practical exam after completing the appropriate educational program.

 Individuals can find out more information about licensing and examinations through the following cosmetology associations:

 - National-Interstate Council of State Boards of Cosmetology (NIC)

 - Professional Beauty Association (PBA)

 The BLS projects a 16 percent employment growth for manicurists and pedicurists between 2012 to 2022.
 Cosmetologists are introducing new nail services, such as mini sessions and mobile manicures and pedicures, which can help drive growth.
 A growing desire for better grooming among both the male and female populations may also contribute.